 By this time Okoro had been a professional runner for almost 15 years – ever since she finished university.
-Her career had moved from the highs of winning medals at the Olympics, the World Championships and the IAAF World Athletics Final, and the lows of injury and loss of funding.
+Her career had moved from the highs of winning medals at the Olympics, the World Championships, and the IAAF World Athletics Final, and the lows of injury and loss of funding.
 In the first few months after her retirement, she kept busy.
-Then in summer the Tokyo Olympics began.“The memories started coming back,” she says.
+Then in summer, the Tokyo Olympics began.“The memories started coming back,” she says.
 “The grief hit me, and I was so sad.
-I was going through this washing machine of emotions and then actually realised that I hadn’t really processed what retiring meant for me.”
+I was going through this washing machine of emotions and then actually realized that I hadn’t processed what retiring meant for me.”

 A feeling of fear set in as the uncertainty of her future became apparent.

 Okoro was left wondering, “Who am I?
 What am I doing next?
 For so long, running answered every single question I had, and suddenly I was left figuring out who I am without running.”

 This is a common feeling among former professional athletes.
 Changing careers can be a challenge for any professional, but athletes more than most are unusually dedicated to their job.
 “Athletes focus so much on one thing, and that might have been their whole life.
 They sacrifice so many things to focus on this one goal,” says Olympian Jaime Komer, a former water polo player who is now chief transition guide at Athlete Career Transition.
 This means that when athletes quit, they are not just leaving behind a career but a whole identity.